What is a vet behaviourist?

 Vet behaviourists play a crucial role in enhancing the well-being of dogs by addressing and treating behavioural issues that can significantly impact their quality of life and their relationships with their owners or other animals in the home.

 Vet behaviourists can be game changers for dogs struggling with behavioural issues, or experiencing a sudden change in behaviour.
-Here's a look at some common ones they help with:
+Here's a look at some common ones they help with, ranging from frustrating but normal behaviours, to more serious behaviour disorders as covered by Dr Ruck:

 How are vet behaviourists beneficial for cats?